BloopVerified/TwitchPlays-GUI/README.md

 - Live Controller View for all game

 ### If you have any requests, feel free to comment, or commit some changes I will review/test it.
 Any outside questions about the code feel free to message me at @BloopCasual on Discord.
 (Please mention the code so I don't discard your message for spam.)

-#### As of 1/8/2024 I am reworking the code so circulation issues are being resolved with upcoming updates.